pavel-bc/bitcoin-voice-assistant/GETTING_STARTED.md

     *   `STOCK_INFO_AGENT_A2A_SERVER_PORT`: The port the A2A server will listen on (e.g., `8001`).
     *   `STOCK_INFO_AGENT_MODEL`: The Gemini model to be used by the ADK agent within the specialist (e.g., `gemini-1.0-pro`).
     *   `STOCK_MCP_SERVER_PATH`: The relative path to the Stock MCP Server script (e.g., `mcp_servers/stock_mcp_server/server.py`), which this agent will run as a subprocess.
+    *   `FINNHUB_API_KEY`: (Optional but recommended) Your Finnhub API key for real stock data.
+If not provided, mock data will be used.
     *   `GOOGLE_GENAI_USE_VERTEXAI`, and either `GOOGLE_API_KEY` (if `False`) or `GOOGLE_CLOUD_PROJECT`/`GOOGLE_CLOUD_LOCATION` (if `True`): For authenticating with the Gemini API for the internal ADK agent.
     *   *(Refer to `.env.example` for the full list and descriptions.)*
 *   **MCP Server Not Running Separately:** You do not need to run the `StockToolServer` (from Section 1) independently.
 The `StockInfoAgent` will start it automatically as a subprocess.